EfazDev/efazdev-website-cdn.github.io/cdn/js/fake_verified/how_to_use.md

 Drag the link in link.txt to your bookmarks and then press to use it!
 Code some but mostly not obfuscated!
 (What are obfuscated are the HTML code because JavaScript is converting symbols to their real letter which breaks the logo, is easily can be unobfuscated using a Base64 decoder.)

 This link doesn't automatically apply everytime.
-Currently: Catalog Owner, Profile, Home Page (RoGold), Sidebar (Every Roblox Page), and Groups
+Currently: Catalog Owner, Profile, Home Page (RoGold), Sidebar (Every Roblox Page), Game Page, and Groups